jamiecarter7/mentalblockgaming/src/pages/blog/game-design/i-dont-want-to-talk-to-you-tips-for-character-development-for-npcs-in-video-games.md

 ---
 layout: "../../../layouts/BlogLayout.astro"
 title: "“I Don’t Want to Talk to You” – Tips for Character Development for NPCs in Video Games"
+exerpt: "The methods for character development listed in this post are excellent and empowering tools that can assist you in populating your world with truly compelling characters."
 pubDate: 2014-12-29
 description: "This is the first post of my new Astro blog."
 author: "MaybeLaterx"